-A stoke is a serious medical emergency.
-Brain cells begin to die within minutes of a stroke starting, so it is important to recognize the signs as soon as possible and take action.
+A stroke is a serious medical emergency.
+Brain cells begin to die within minutes of a stroke starting, so it is important to recognize stroke signs and symptoms as soon as possible and take action.
 Quick action is important for reducing permanent damage and promoting recovery.

 When you arrive at the scene of an emergency, it’s your duty as a first responder to provide care for those in need.
 But your own safety is important too.
 Whether you’re a professional or a lay-rescuer, you need to come prepared, and make sure you aren’t putting yourself in danger.
 This means having the right equipment, and … read more

 A stroke is a serious medical emergency.
 Having a stroke can be fatal, or result in lifelong complications.
 Because of this, it is important to know whether or not you are at risk of having a stroke, so you can take steps to reduce that risk.

 Imagine for a minute that you see someone lying on the ground.
 You check to see if they’re okay and suddenly notice they’ve stopped breathing.
 You decide to rely on your training and perform CPR.
 Thanks to your efforts, the victim is successfully resuscitated and taken to … read more

 Whether it’s at the beach or in a public water park, being a lifeguard is a popular summer job.
 Working as a lifeguard can be fulfilling, and the experience can teach you valuable life skills; you can learn how to work as a team with others, handle medical emergencies and improve their confidence and leadership … read more